Judge blasts Barr, Justice Dept. for ‘disingenuous’ handling of secret Trump obstruction memo

-But Jackson wrote in a blistering opinion after viewing the memo and other evidence that the department’s claims “are so inconsistent with evidence in the record, they are not worthy of credence.”
+Jackson wrote in a blistering opinion after viewing the memo and other evidence that the department’s claims “are so inconsistent with evidence in the record, they are not worthy of credence.”

-In a 35-page opinion ordering the memo’s release in a public records lawsuit, Jackson called suspicions well-founded that Barr and department lawyers had been “disingenuous” in withholding the document, saying the department had sought to “obfuscate” its true purpose of justifying a decision that had already been made.
+In a 35-page opinion ordering the memo’s release in a public records lawsuit, Jackson called suspicions that Barr and department lawyers had been “disingenuous” in withholding the document “well-founded,” saying the department had sought to “obfuscate” its true purpose of justifying a decision that had already been made.

 “The review of the document reveals that the Attorney General was not then engaged in making a decision about whether the President should be charged with obstruction of justice; the fact that he would not be prosecuted was a given,” Jackson wrote.